stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 TXS
 ```

-To invoke a subroutine, the JSR operation is used.
-The operand is the address of the subroutine, normally specified using the subroutine's label.
+To invoke a subroutine, we use the the JSR operation.
+The operand is the address of the subroutine.
+You would normally specify this using the subroutine's label.
 When a JSR instruction is executed, the CPU performs the following actions:

 - It pushes the current value of the Program Counter onto the Stack.
 This is an address so it is two bytes of data.
 - It decrements the Stack Pointer by two bytes.
 - It updates the Program Counter to the address of the specified subroutine.

-The RTS operation is used to exit a subroutine.
-When an RTS instruction is executed, the CPU will perform the following actions:
+Use the RTS operation to exit a subroutine.
+When it reaches the RTS instruction, the CPU will perform the following actions:

-- It gets the current value of the Stack Pointer and reads the values of the two bytes above that location in the stack.
+- It fetches the current value of the Stack Pointer.
+- It reads the values of the two bytes above that location in the stack.
 - It interprets these two bytes as an address in memory and it uses them to update the Program Counter's value.
-- It increments the Stack Point by two bytes, effectively 'removing' that stored address from the stack.
+- It increments the Stack Point by two bytes, so 'removing' that stored address from the stack.

 ::: opcode